 Watch Out For Scammers

-- Before entering a vehicle check for a company logo displayed in the window, and verify that driver and vehicle information matches the information provided on the app.
-The app gives you the car’s color, brand/model, license plate number, along with the driver’s name and photo.
-If none of this matches, take it as a red flag.
+- Before entering a vehicle, check for a company logo in the window and verify that driver and vehicle information matches the app’s info.
+The app gives you the car’s color, brand/model, license plate number, and the driver’s name and photo.
+If none of these matches, it’s a red flag.

-- For your safety, sit in the back seat, when possible
+- For your safety, sit in the back seat when possible.

-Be safe, and travel safe!
+Be safe and travel safely!

-If you like what you see, and want to help support Travels with Kev, click here, and thank you!
+If you like what you see and want to help support Travels with Kev, click here, and thank you!

-Photos in this article are courtesy of Uber
+Photos in this article are courtesy of Uber.